• Skip to main content

 2. It should be about 7-9 inches high.

-3. Use full-sized bumper plates or if that’s too heavy, rest your bar on blocks.
+3. Use full-sized bumper plates, or rest your bar on blocks if that’s too heavy.

-4. Stand with your feet about shoulder-width apart and toes under the bar.
+4. Stand with your feet about shoulder-width apart and your toes under the bar.

 5. Squat down and hold the bar with a shoulder-width, overhand grip.